Chris Young’s ‘Drowning’ Is a Tribute to a Friend Gone Too Soon [LISTEN]

 Young gave a stirring performance of "Drowning" at the Grand Ole Opry in early June.
 Near the end of the song, he was overcome with emotion and, despite the crowd's encouragement, couldn't finish the song.
 His band played it out to applause from the audience, and Young says on Twitter that fans have, since then, reached out with stories of their own deeply felt losses.

 "Drowning" will appear on Young's next album, Raised on Country.
-The album's title track, its first single, is out now, and the full project is expected later in 2019.
+The album's title track was its first single, and Young has teased collaborations with Lauren Alaina, Kane Brown and Brad Paisley and Riley Green, but full details of the project have yet to be announced.
 The country star is currently on the road for his Raised on Country Tour, which also features Chris Janson, Dylan Scott, LoCash and Jimmie Allen.

 Who Else Is Releasing New Music in 2019?